 For a complete description of Intermediate-Mid level and other levels of speaking proficiency, please refer to the ACTFL Proficiency Guidelines-Speaking - Revised, 2012, which is available under “Publications” on the ACTFL website.

-Information coming on procedures for Spanish proficiency testing.
+Information on seeking credit for Spanish Proficiency.

 To begin the process, students must contact LTI by e-mail (firstname.lastname@example.org) to request an ACE College Credit Recommendation by OPI Examination information package and application.
 There is a